nclarius/tile-gaps/README.md

 ### Compatibility

-- For compatibility with [sticky window snapping](https://store.kde.org/p/1112552/) you can use [my fork](https://github.com/nclarius/sticky-window-snapping), which adds an option in the configuration to set the tile gap size between windows, and will properly retain the gap when resizing adjacent windows.
+For compatibility with [sticky window snapping](https://store.kde.org/p/1112552/) you can use [my fork](https://github.com/nclarius/sticky-window-snapping), which adds an option in the configuration to set the tile gap size between windows, and will properly retain the gap when resizing adjacent windows.
-- I have not tried out combinations of the gaps script with tiling scripts (such as [Bismuth](https://store.kde.org/p/1603469/) or [KWin Tiling](https://store.kde.org/p/1112554/)); if you have experiences, please let me know.

-### Issues

-- If gaps are not applied in all cases, try increasing the tolerance in order to implement a more liberal edge touching detection.
-Conversely, if gaps are inserted when they shouldn’t, try decreasing the tolerance so as to enforce a stricter adjacency measurement.
-It is recommended to have tolerance set to twice the largest gap size.

 ## Small Print